Hawaii vs Caribbean 2026: $4K vs $9K Family Cost

 Tweens and Teens (9–17)

 Hawaii pulls ahead for this age group.
-Surfing lessons on Oahu's North Shore, hiking Kilauea on the Big Island, snorkeling Molokini Crater off Maui, and the Road to Hana give teenagers genuine adventure.
+Surfing lessons on Oahu's North Shore, hiking Kilauea on the Big Island, snorkeling Molokini Crater off Maui, and the Road to Hana give teenagers real adventure.
 Caribbean resorts are fun, but teens can get restless at a pool after a few days.
 Hawaii's landscape variety keeps older kids engaged in ways that a single resort property can't.

 Activities and Beaches